A sensation of something alive: that is how the iComfort System can be viewed, as it reacts to contact.

 The “Imagined” campaign is a clear product showcase.
 We firmly believe that without diminishing this reality, we can still bring in an illustrative and abstract element in storytelling to help convey the sensation we want the viewer to feel.

-I, along with the WONDERFUL team look forward to furthering the ideas presented here, as well as exploring any suggestions and insight the creative team will undoubtedly bring to the table during the prep and shoot.
+We look forward to furthering the ideas presented here, as well as exploring any suggestions and insight the creative team will undoubtedly bring to the table during the prep and shoot.

 Use the buttons below to visit each section.